Integration Service - Local Based Logging

 Updated over a week ago

-PLEASE READ: If you are utilizing a third-party hosting service you may need to engage your systems support team or administrator for assistance due to security restrictions or permissions.
+NOTE: If you are utilizing a Third-Party hosting service, you may need to engage your third-party support due to restrictions often placed that prevent end-users (and TrueCommerce) from enabling Logging

 Navigate to C:/Program Files (x86)/ and locate the TrueCommerce folder.
 Right Click the folder โ†’ and select Properties